 Most groundstaff will be applying a spring/summer N P K fertiliser, perhaps something like a 9:7:7 which will effectively get the grass moving during April.
 Then, towards the end of the month or early May, apply a slow release fertiliser to see you through to June/July.
 However, the choice of feed and how well it works can be dependant on many factors - soil type, weather, with moisture and air temperature being the catalysts for growth.

 Care should be taken when applying these chemicals as over dosing will lead to sward damage.
-Once the moss has been killed you will need to remove it by scarifying, brushing or verticutting.
-However, do not over do it, we do not want to scar the surface too much and affect bowl roll.
+Once the moss has been killed, you will need to remove it by scarifying, brushing or verticutting.
+However, do not over do it; we do not want to scar the surface too much and affect bowl roll.

 Keep an eye on fungal disease attack, and use approved fungicides to treat infected areas.